 In Year 5 we continue to build on the knowledge, understanding and application of mathematical concepts from Years 3 and 4, while aiming to develop confident, independent young mathematicians.

 Pupils are grouped by ability to ensure that each learner receives the correct balance of support and challenge.
 Over the course of the year, pupils continue to develop appropriate written and mental strategies, which are applied to work on the four operations.
 Focused work on other aspects of number allow for increased understanding and application of place value, fractions, decimals and percentages.
 Geometry and measurement topics allow the pupils to develop a broader understanding of shape, space and units of measurement, while providing more practical and ‘hands on’ activities.
 Reasoning and problem solving is embedded into all units of Maths in Year 5.

 Mental maths and recall of times tables still plays an important part of the Year 5 Maths curriculum, with weekly activities and individualised resources provided to enhance mental agility and appropriate skills.

 In Year 6, the final year of our Preparatory Department, we aim to build confidence and become independent thinkers and workers.

-Pupils may be split into ability sets ensuring that each girl works at an appropriate level for progression and challenge.
+Pupils are split into ability sets ensuring that each girl works at an appropriate level for progression and challenge.
 Our curriculum follows the same topics covered in Year 5 but at a more advanced level.
 Greater emphasis is placed on the application of skills and knowledge and solving multi-step problems.
 We continue to develop our multiplication tables, number bonds and mental arithmetic strategies as these are essential to our learning.
 We work individually, in pairs or in groups, depending on the task set.
-We prepare the girls to sit their Entrance Assessment into senior school, encourage participation in the annual Primary Mathematics Challenge and invite our most able mathematicians to attend Maths club in senior school.
+We prepare the girls to sit their Entrance Assessment into senior school, encourage participation in the annual Primary Mathematics Challenge.